aflo7/library/README.md

-Created using React and the Local Storage API (save data indefinitely in users browser)
+Created using React and the Local Storage API (save data indefinitely in users browser).